 Some insurance plans cover acupuncture and it is best to first check with your carrier about acupuncture benefits for your particular plan.
-I am a provider for CDPHP and Blue Cross Blue Shield and may be able to bill out of network or provide an insurance friendly receipt (called a “superbill”) for other plans.
+I am an in-network provider for CDPHP, Blue Cross Blue Shield (except for Blue Shield of Northeast New York including the FEP plan), Aetna, United Healthcare, the NYSHIP Empire Plan, and the VA, and can provide an insurance friendly receipt (called a “superbill”) for out of network plans.

-Medicare and Medicaid do not cover acupuncture at this time.
+Although Medicaid and Medicare may cover acupuncture treatments where performed or supervised by an MD, they do not currently cover treatments with a licensed acupuncturist.
 If you are on Medicare, secondary insurance may cover acupuncture.
 If you are a veteran, the VA may cover the cost of acupuncture treatments.
+I do not accept No Fault or Workers Compensation.

 Also know that acupuncture is a covered service under a flexible spending account (FSA) and that you are likely to be able to pay for acupuncture out of a health savings account (HSA).

-If you are interested in using insurance for your acupuncture treatments, please call the clinic with the following information so we can verify benefits:
+If you are interested in using insurance for your acupuncture treatments, please call the clinic with the following information or request a questionnaire by email so I can verify benefits:

-Keep in mind that deductibles and co-insurance or co-payments may apply to your acupuncture coverage.
-Also note that your plan may only cover treatment for certain conditions or with certain types of providers, i.e. some (not most) plans are M.D. only.
+Keep in mind that deductibles, co-insurance or co-payments may apply to your acupuncture coverage.
+Also note that your plan may only cover treatment for certain conditions or with certain types of providers, i.e. some plans are M.D. only.
 I am a “licensed acupuncturist”.
+There may also be a limit on the number of visits.
+It is ultimately your responsibility to understand your acupuncture benefits and to be aware that benefit details given over the phone are not a guarantee of coverage.
+You are responsible for all charges not covered by insurance.
+All that said, I do my best to work with insurance and my experiences working with insurance companies so far have generally been positive.